kirrysky/si_699_user_retention/README.md

 **Week 11 Wrap Up, Prelimary Error Anaysis and Survival Analysis Defination**

-In this week, we stop iterate our classification model and wrap up our models, did some primary error analysis and read some documents about survival analysis and define our problem.
+We stop iterate our classification model and wrap up our models, did some primary error analysis and read some documents about survival analysis and define our problem.

 - Classification Model Wrap Up:
   - Feature Engineering: PCA & Clusters